Yirmisekiz Mehmed Çelebi

 Departure of Mehemet Effendi from the Tuileries, on 21 March 1721.
 Sortie de l'ambassadeur, 1721.
 Pierre-Denis Martin (1663–1742).
 Musée Carnavalet.

 Yirmisekiz Mehmed Çelebi Efendi (c.
-1670 – 1732), also Mehmed Efendi (sometimes spelled Mehemet Effendi in France), was an Ottoman statesman who was delegated as ambassador by the Sultan Ahmed III to Louis XV's France in 1720.
+1670 – 1732), also Mehmed Efendi (sometimes spelled Mehemet Effendi in France), was an Ottoman statesman who was designated as ambassador by Sultan Ahmed III to Louis XV's France in 1720.
 He is remembered for his account of his embassy mission (a sefâretnâme, "book of embassy").

 Yirmisekiz Mehmed Çelebi was born in Edirne to a family of Georgian descent.
 His date of birth is unknown.
 He was the son of an officer in the Janissary corps, Süleyman Ağa, who died during a campaign to Pécs.
-Mehmed Çelebi himself was enrolled in the Janissary corps, and since he had served in the 28th battalion ("orta" in Janissary terminology) of the corps, he came to be known with the nickname Yirmisekiz ("twenty-eight" in Turkish) for his entire life.
+Mehmed Çelebi himself was enrolled in the Janissary corps, and since he had served in the 28th battalion ("orta" in Janissary terminology) of the corps, he came to be known by the nickname Yirmisekiz ("twenty-eight" in Turkish) for his entire life.
 His descendants, including his son who became a grand vizier, also carried the name in the form of Yirmisekizzade ("son of twenty-eight").

-He rose through the military hierarchy and then oriented his career to the service of the finances of the state, as superintendent for the Ottoman mint first, and as chief imperial accountant (defterdar) by the reign of Ahmed III.
+He rose through the military hierarchy and then oriented his career to the service of the finances of the state, first as superintendent for the Ottoman mint, and then as chief imperial accountant (defterdar) by the reign of Ahmed III.
 In 1720, while in that position, he was assigned as Ottoman ambassador to Louis XV's France and sent to Paris.
 His embassy of eleven months was notable for being the first ever foreign representation of a permanent nature for the Ottoman Empire.
 On his return to the Ottoman capital, Mehmed Çelebi presented his contacts, experiences and observations to the Sultan in the form of a book.